Amber alert for snow issued as Arctic blast tightens icy grip on Britain

 The forecaster has said more than 40cm of snow may fall on high ground in north-west Scotland by the end of Friday.

-Meanwhile, lower ground in north-west Scotland could see between five and 10cm of snow by the end of the working week.
+Meanwhile, lower ground in north-west Scotland could see between 5cm and 10cm of snow by the end of the working week.

+Met Office chief meteorologist Jason Kelly said: “With deep snow already lying on the ground for many in Scotland, we’re going to see a significant topping up of totals over the next couple of days, especially for those in the north of Scotland.

+“Within the amber warning area, an additional 15cm-20cm of snow is possible in a few locations.

+“Strengthening north-westerly winds will also cause some lying snow to drift, potentially bringing some additional hazards, such as temporary blizzard conditions.”

-A Met Office spokeswoman said the low temperatures are also due to how long the cold snap has lasted.
+The Met Office said the low temperatures are also due to how long the cold snap has lasted.

-She said: “It’s due to the prolonged nature of this cold spell, it will have been lasting for quite a few days.

-“A build up of snow, as well, just allows for the temperatures to get colder and colder and we don’t often see a cold spell last three to five days.

 The weekend will be milder, but westerly weather will bring wind and rain – and the potential for more weather warnings as the snow melts.